tefi-anbessa/test_bench/docs/CONSTANTS.md

 ### Prefixes

 A fundamantal strength of the application is requiring tag prefixes to conform to a schema, to prevent proliferation of individual choices for the same object type.
 Historically different schemata have been used by different engineering companies and their disciplines, with the ISA standard 5.1 used for tagging instruments probably being the originator of the concept.
 This application allows each discipline on each project to define their own prefix schema, but provides a number of 'standard' schemata as well, which can be used as they are, or copied and modified.

 "Standard' prefix schemata are defined in `config/constants/prefix.yml`

 ### Tagables

 The application uses tags as the core part of all engineering elements.
 Tags can have a "tagable" model attached, which extends the information linked to the tag, to include the specific information relevant to the type of element.
 The list of tag types or tagable models is retained in constants.
-This is largely managed by the system, and is not for user input.
+This is managed by the generators, and is not for user input.

 `test_bench/config/constants/tagable.yml`

 ### Modules

-Each module implemented has an associated constants file, where it saves the options for enumerated values, plus any other engineering contants that are not related to programming but are needed for the module's functionality.
-Enumerated values (enums) are used for populating drop down lists, which are widely used in the application to ensure ease of use and consistency of data.
+Each module implemented has an associated constants file, where it saves the options for enumerated values, plus any other engineering constants that are not related to programming but are needed for the module's functionality.
+Enumerated values (enums) are used for populating drop down lists, which are widely used in the application to improve usabiity and consistency of data.

 For example, electrical module has constants for phase designation, protection: device/rating/curve/elcb, conductor materials, insulator materials, armour materials, motor type, and so on.
 These are stored in